ILikePizza555/Snakey/README.md

 []
 ```

 That's right, an array.
 More specifically, an array of `Stream`s.
 What's a `Stream`?
 It's also an array!
 An array of functions that operate on `Observable`s.
-In technical terms, a `Stream` is an arary of operators.
+In technical terms, a `Stream` is an array of operators.

 So, a `Snake` is an array of arrays of functions.

 ## applySnake

 The `applySnake` function takes a `Snake` and generates multiple `Observable`s from the `Stream`s.
-These `Observable`s are then connected to a Node `http.Server`, and subscribed too.
+These `Observable`s are then connected to a Node `http.Server`, and subscribed to.

 ```ts
 export function applySnakes(snake: Snake<any, any>,